JohnnyPeng123/hierarchical_bar_chart-/README.md

 https://observablehq.com/@d3/hierarchical-bar-chart

-To be able to generate the same visualization in R, the 3 main things that I did was:
+To be able to generate the same visualization in R, following are the 3 steps I took:

 1. Modified the original D3.js script so it can be read by "r2d3" package (which reads in D3.js and run it in R environment).